Real People Stories – Carla

 During the recent colposcopy, we detected erosion and a small polyp.
 We prescribed treatment, performed cytology, and recommended undergoing testing for HPV.

-While I understand that there’s no cure for HPV and it’s prevalent in two-thirds of the population, I agreed with the doctor’s recommendation to ensure I didn’t have the oncogenic types 16 and 18.
+While I understand that there’s no cure and it’s prevalent in two-thirds of the population, I agreed with the doctor’s recommendation to ensure I didn’t have the oncogenic types 16 and 18.
 Women’s oncological diseases are often asymptomatic, and it’s better to err on the side of caution.

 In addition to these concerns, I also noticed pimples on my skin, prompting me to seek further analysis.